-The in-year surplus position of the Trust, based on movement in the restricted general funds (excluding pension), plus unrestricted funds, was £594,000 surplus (2020: £413,000 surplus).
-The Trust ends the year with reserves (excluding pension reserves) of £3,250,000 surplus (2020: £2,834,000 surplus).
+The in-year surplus position of the Trust, based on movement in the restricted general funds (excluding pension), plus unrestricted funds, was £1,800,000 surplus (2021: £594,000 surplus).
+The Trust ends the year with reserves (excluding pension reserves) of £6,445,000 surplus (2021: £3,250,000 surplus).

-Low government funding has again been an issue together with increasing costs, particularly as staff pay awards have not been fully funded.
-Throughout the year Covid-19 continued to add to some costs, offset by reductions in other areas of expenditure, and realization of much of the Trust's self-generated income from lettings and extended school provision continued to be a challenge.
+Low government funding has again been an issue together with increasing costs, particularly as staff pay awards continue to not be fully funded.
+Through the early part of the year Covid-19 continued to add costs, and the Trust's self-generated income from lettings and extended school provision continued to be reduced.
 However, during the year the Trust has also continued to strengthen its financial controls and management structure, which facilitated financial savings.

-The Trust has continued to make significant efficiency savings across all its schools throughout the year, through using Integrated Curriculum Financial Planning (ICFP) and restructures of teaching, leadership and support staff.
-The Trust's centralised procurement system has also continued to yield valuable savings on both revenue and capital expenditure.
-Headteachers at each school, assisted by the Trust's finance team, played an important part in controlling costs and being prudent in spending their budgets.
+The Trust has also continued to make efficiency savings across all its schools throughout the year, through using Integrated Curriculum Financial Planning (ICFP) and restructures of teaching, leadership and support staff where necessary.
+The Trust's centralised procurement system has also continued to yield useful savings on both revenue and capital expenditure.
+Headteachers at each school, assisted by the Trust's finance team, played an important part in controlling costs and taking a prudent approach to spending budgets.
 The Trust is committed to continuing to use all these methods to manage any costs that are not funded by government grants and to maximise value for money from public funds.

-The key sources of funding are the ESFA general annual grant, other government grants such as the Pupil Premium and the CIF capital allocation.
+The key sources of funding are the ESFA general annual grant, other government grants such as the Pupil Premium, and the School Condition Allocation capital funding.
 These are expended covering the need for which they are granted.
-The Trust is benefiting from the continued gradual implementation of the National Funding Formula, and, looking ahead, this is expected to have a further positive impact on most of our academies.
+The Trust is benefiting in relative terms from the continued gradual implementation of the National Funding Formula, and, looking ahead, this is expected to eventually have a further positive impact on most of our academies.
 All schools are required to approve a balanced budget, except where the Trust Board authorises additional expenditure for investment purposes.
 However, significant events may require a deficit plan.